 Our channel width extraction algorithm requires to river's centerline and boundary.
-A river centerline often called skeleton in computer vision corresponds to its median axis.
+A river centerline often called skeleton in 415 computer vision corresponds to its median axis.
 To identify the river skeleton, we have used a thinning algorithm to extract river's centerline.
 The algorithm iteratively reduces the boundary pixels in a way that preserves its topology (for example eroding pixels must not alter the geometric properties of the object studied) and connectivity (Fig. B2 a).
 The final skeleton is centered within the object and reflects its geometrical properties (Zhang and Suen, 1984; Baruch, 1988; Lam et al., 1992; Chatbri et al., 2015).
-The thinning algorithms produces several small centre line segments, often less than 300 meter in length, that are disconnected from the channel network at one end.
-These segments of the skeleton are too small to be considered as part of the river network.
-For our purpose we consider such segments as noise and filter them out.
-We do this iteratively, by looking for skeleton segments those are disconnected from the skeleton network at one end.
-To extract the channel banks, we have applied a contour extraction algorithm that detects the outer boundary of a channel (Fig. B2).
+The thinning algorithms produces several small centre line segments, often less than 300 meter in length, have applied a contour extraction algorithm that detects the outer boundary of a channel (Fig. B2).
 The algorithm relies on a pixel-neighbourhood analysis, where a pixel in a binary image is considered a contour pixel, if it has at least one background neighbour (Chatbri et al., 2015).